Azure/opendigitaltwins-smartcities/README.md

 ## Sytanx
 - Use English terms, preferably American English.
-- Use camel case syntax for attribute names (camelcase).
+- Use camel case syntax for attribute names (`camelcase`).
-- Entity Type names must start with a Capital letter, for example: Streetlight.
+- Entity Type names must start with a Capital letter, for example: `Streetlight`.
-- Use names and not verbs for Attributes of type Property, for example: totalSpotNumber, dateIssued.
+- Use names and not verbs for Attributes of type Property, for example: `totalSpotNumber`, `dateIssued`.
-- Use verbs for Relationship and optional an object, for example: hasStop, operatedBy.
+- Use verbs for Relationship and optional an object, for example: `hasStop`, `operatedBy`.

 ## Data Types
 DTDL provides a full set of [primitive data types, along with support for a variety of complex schemas](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md#schemas).